Er-Harshkedar/Data-Science-Journey/Python/08_Numpy.md

 pip install numpy
 ```

+---

-Numpy provides the ndarray (n-dimensional array) which is faster and more memory-efficient than Python lists.
+**Numpy provides the ndarray (n-dimensional array) which is faster and more memory-efficient than Python lists.**

 ## ⚡ Why Are NumPy Arrays Faster Than Python Lists?